Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

 Fraudsters thought speed hid them, but their haste— batch submissions, generic names— created patterns we could systematize and catch.

-Here's where it gets interesting – and sometimes almost comical.
 Many PPP fraudsters seemed to operate under the assumption that no one would ever actually look at their applications.
 The patterns I discovered while building this detection system ranged from the blindingly obvious to the surprisingly subtle.

-### The "You Can't Make This Up" Department
+### Blatant Fraud Examples

 Imagine applying for a federal loan and naming your business "Fake Business LLC" or "PPP Loan Kingz."
 Surely no one would be that obvious, right?
 Wrong.
-During my analysis, I found loan applications from businesses with names that might as well have been neon signs screaming "FRAUD HERE!"
+During my analysis, I found loan applications from businesses with names that are just blatantly fake and ridiculous.
 Some personal favorites:

 - Companies named after fictional places like "Wakanda"
 - Businesses with names including phrases like "Free Money" and "Get Paid"
+- A "Reparations LLC" that is perhaps making a political statement about the intent of the fraudulently obtained loan
 - References to luxury brands, suggesting someone's wishlist rather than a real business

 Beyond these standout names, the system examines more subtle patterns in business names.
 In `analyze_patterns_in_suspicious_loans.py`, the `analyze_business_name_patterns` function checks for indicators like multiple spaces or special characters, which can suggest automated or sloppy entries.
 It also calculates metrics such as name length and word count.
 For example, the code compares the average name length between suspicious and overall loans, using statistical tests like the t-test to determine if differences are meaningful.
 This helps identify less obvious red flags, like names that are unusually short or generic, complementing the detection of blatant cases.